ukpOnline/Animation_DinDinn/README.md

 #### Note
-    - Due to the absence of iPhone device, i cannot able to Profile the project.
+    - Due to the absence of time, not able to fine tune the code and UI.
+Due to the absence of detailed screen informations and animation timings, not able to match the given video in some areas, if you feels the issues please give the details.
+As its a simple UI, worked with MVVM.

 # Question
-Mini assignment

     -Please replicate the below UI and animation flow, and send us your final assignment using GitHub. https://dribbble.com/shots/6571883-Food-Delivery-App